felixarntz/post-types-definitely/readme.txt

 3. PHP code to create the post type screens above

 == Changelog ==

+= 0.6.0 =
+* Added: term meta is now supported (WordPress 4.4 required)
+* Added: on the term editing screen a UI for term meta is created, consisting of meta boxes, similar to the post editing screen (WordPress 4.4 required)
+* Added: new functions to get related posts / terms / users for a specific post or term, allowing simple object-to-object relationships
+* Added: 4 new actions are available to easily enqueue scripts on specific post type or taxonomy admin pages only
+* Enhanced: terms list table columns can now be customized (WordPress 4.4 required)
+* Enhanced: terms list tables can now have customized row actions and bulk actions (WordPress 4.4 required)
+* Enhanced: the plugin can now easily be used as a must-use plugin or as a library in any plugin or theme
+* Fixed: taxonomy screens are now correctly highlighted in the admin menu when they're active

 = 0.5.1 =
 * Fixed: on PHP 5.2 the plugin now terminates appropriately